Particular/ServiceControl/README.md

 The instance will start as usual, execute the setup process, and exit.
 Remove the `launchSettings.json` file and run/debug the instance normally.

+### Run Instances on Learning transport

+To help with local testing, the Learning transport has been added to the list of available transports when setting up a new instance in SCMU.
+For it to become available, an environment variable `ServiceControl_IncludeLearningTransport` needs to be created with a value of `true`.

 ## Secrets

 Testing using the [CI workflow](/.github/workflows/ci.yml) depends on the following secrets, which must be defined for both Actions and Dependabot secrets.
 The Particular values for these secrets are stored in the secure note named **ServiceControl Repo Secrets**.